Garbancito the Little Chickpea: Spanish Folktale

 Because he is tiny, people might not see him or notice danger around him.
 His loud, clear voice is how he protects himself and how he gets others to help when he needs it.

-• Why is Garbancito swallowed by an animal in some versions?
+• Why is Garbancito swallowed by an ox?

 • Is Garbancito similar to Tom Thumb?